It’s okay if you need an excuse…

 Interested in the history of penmanship?

-Alas, many schools just this year have removed cursive writing from their curriculum.
-It makes me sad that children may soon be unable to read the notes their elders write to them.
+Alas, many schools today have removed cursive writing from their curriculum.
+It makes me sad that children may soon be unable to read the notes their elders write to them, and the decision flies in the face of the positive association between cursive writing, learning, and retention.

 Have fun with personalized stationery!